Immigration

 Background

-President Trump was active early in his administration attempting to deport illegal aliens in the U.S. with criminal backgrounds, and impose temporary travel bans to and from predominantly Muslim countries in an effort to reduce terrorism.
-In addition, he made a variety of changes to the H-1B Visa program to try and control the outsourcing of U.S. jobs.
+Early in his administration, President Trump was active in attempting to deport illegal aliens in the U.S. with criminal backgrounds and impose temporary travel bans to and from predominantly Muslim countries in an effort to reduce terrorism.
 Initially, there was great concern (if not fear) throughout the higher education community that deportation efforts might target so-called DACA students, but those efforts ultimately did not materialize.

 On September 5, 2017, in response to legal challenges to the constitutionality of the DACA program, the Trump Administration announced it was phasing it out in six months.
 DACA would end in its entirety in 24 months, with no new applicants accepted after September 5, the date of Administration’s announcement.
 No current enrollee would lose DACA status for six months – giving Congress a specific time frame to address the plight of the individuals involved.